 What an amazingly succinct way of putting a timeless truth.

 How often are we all guilty of building relationships mainly on the foundation of our personal, selfish agenda?

 Wooden built relationships because he believed in helping others.
 Clint’s newsletter drew on a story retold by Chip Impelman, who teaches Wooden’s principles in a leadership course.
 Impelman points out that Wooden’s phone number was listed in directory assistance, that he regularly sat for hours signing autographs at no charge, that he was famous for making himself available to other coaches who wanted to visit, and that he personally responded to every piece of correspondence he received.

 Whether he had a close-knit relationship with someone or not, Wooden made everyone feel like a friend.
 He didn’t do it with the expectation of getting something, but, naturally, his many friends were always there for him when he needed them.

 That’s why respect for Wooden stretches far beyond his accomplishments as a basketball coach.
-He led with transparency and built trust by valuing relationships with everyone he met.Tags: family, sports, teamwork
+He led with transparency and built trust by valuing relationships with everyone he met.Tags: basketball, family, hall of fame, sports, teamwork